timgws/server-config/dot-files/README.md

 ## .vimrc
 Add indenting for HTML & PHP.
 Set autocomplete for PHP function names.
 Use spaces for indenting, not tabs and also add the file name & file position to the status line at the bottom of vim.

+## .screenrc
+A small screen configuration file that enables UTF-8 support in screen, as well as adds two status lines, showing the names of tabs and the host that is currently logged in.